 “What,” the old lady snaps “500 years ago?
-You are not right thinking!”
+You are not right thinking in the head!”

 She turns to me “They want me to prove I’m a loyal Indian.
 Do you know this?
 Do you know how they ask if I’m a true Indian?
 If I can do yoga!”

 The two young men and the old dowager carry on squabbling.
 Switching between English and Hindi.

 “Cow eater!”
 Kemp hears one of the students shout at the old lady as they step down off the bus.

 The scene here is one of tranquility.
 Light smears the road that leads away up into the high rising forests.
 Kemp and Passepartout walk into the village and check into an ashram.